Table of Contents

 You cannot have predefined escalation paths (workflows).
 The status of a ticket can be changed to any other status any time by any member of the support staff.
 Escalation paths (e.g. an Open ticket must first go to first level support before being tagged as "needs review by supervisor") is something that a CRM can handle and requires separate roles for the staff which, as we explained, is something that will not be implemented in ATS.

-The support staff cannot see only the tickets assigned to them.
+The support staff will see all tickets, NOT just the tickets assigned to them.
 They will see all open tickets with the Latest Open Tickets view, even if they are assigned to other members of the support staff.

 Any member of the support staff can reply to any ticket, even if that ticket is assigned to a different member of the support staff.
 In our experience, when doing support you will frequently need the combined experience of two or more members of your support staff to handle complex cases.